andrew/ultimate-awesome/README.md

 - [Awesome-Person-Re-Identification](https://github.com/FDU-VTS/Awesome-Person-Re-Identification) - Awesome Person Re-Identification.
 - [awesome-halo2](https://github.com/adria0/awesome-halo2) - List of halo2-related resources.
 - [awesome-ember](https://github.com/ember-community-russia/awesome-ember) - A curated list of awesome Ember.js stuff like addons, articles, videos, gists and more.
-- [awesome-RLAIF](https://github.com/mengdi-li/awesome-RLAIF) - A continually updated list of literature on Reinforcement Learning from AI Feedback (RLAIF) .
 - [AwesomeTwitterAccounts](https://github.com/yask123/AwesomeTwitterAccounts) - 🍭 A curated list of awesome twitter accounts, organised by community.
 - [awesome-sweden](https://github.com/buren/awesome-sweden) - A curated list of awesome things to use when coding for the Swedish market.
 - [awesome-creative-tech-events](https://github.com/danvoyce/awesome-creative-tech-events) - A curated list of awesome creative tech events from around the world.